vidbina/vidbina.github.io/_posts/2020-04-10-startups-eu-vs-us.markdown

 - Takeaway.com (food delivery) :bento:
 - Zalando (retail) :dress: :necktie: :shoe: :jeans: :handbag:

+but in all honesty the numbers of European tech startups founded and matured (acquisition, IPO or just plain old going-steady) are obviously not nearly as impressive in numbers in relation to the population if you were to contrast it to Israel... or the US, to get back on topic. :wink:

+Culture and access to capital, venture capital in particular, are important factors to entrepreneurship anywhere.
+The differences in culture and capital access may provide some clues as to why America performs differently to Europe in the startup arena.

 <div class="element note">
-An interesting idea to entertain is that it may be benefits to an ecosystem that is comprised of smaller startups instead of the behemoths that we witness hailing from the US.
-I'm a fan of smaller competing or collaborating firms and keeping each other in check instead of monopolies that absorb anything that poses a remote risk.
+An interesting idea to entertain is that an ecosystem with smaller startups instead of the behemoths that we witness hailing from the US comes with its own set of benefits.
+Due to competition, such "smaller firms" would be obligated to pay closer attention to the voice of their customer or user base, something that becomes easier to ignore when one is "too large to avoid".
+Furthermore, such ecosystems may provide users with more and perhaps better alternatives to address the differing needs with more focus.
+At the same time, it follows that this fragmentation may result to adverse cost effects that otherwise could be mitigated through business growing to economies of scale.
 This, however; is a topic for another post.
 </div>

 ## Venture Capital